-FAU_STG.4.1/CON The TSF shall [overwrite the oldest stored audit records] and [inform the Gateway Administrator] if the consumer audit trail is full.
-Hierarchical to: FAU_STG.3 Action in case of possible audit data loss Dependencies: FAU_STG.1 Protected audit trail storage Application Note 7: 7: The size of the audit trail that is available before the oldest events ge overwritten is configurable for the Gateway Administrator.
+FAU_STG.4.1/CON The TSF shall [overwrite the oldest stored audit records] and [inform the Gateway Administrator] if the Consumer audit trail is full.
+Hierarchical to: FAU_STG.3 Action in case of possible audit data loss Dependencies: FAU_STG.1 Protected audit trail storage Application Note 7: The size of the audit trail that is available before the oldest events get overwritten is configurable for the Gateway Administrator.

-6.2.4 Security Requirements for the Calibration Log
+931 6.2.4 Security Requirements for the Calibration Log

-6.2.4.1.1 FAU_GEN.1/CAL: Audit data generation for Calibration Log
+933 6.2.4.1.1 FAU_GEN.1/CAL: Audit data generation for Calibration Log

-FAU_GEN.1.1/CAL The TSF shall be able to generate an audit record of the following auditable events: a) Start-up and shutdown of the audit functions; b) All auditable events for the [not specified] level of audit; and c) [all audit events required by [PTB A50.8, Table 4-23] as listed in Table 16].
-FAU_GEN.1.2/CAL The TSF shall record within each audit record at least the following information: a) Date and time of the event, type of event, subject identity (if applicable), and the outcome (success or failure) of the event; and b) For each audit event type, based on the auditable event definitions of the functional components included in the PP/ST, [additional information as listed in Table 16 and Table 14].
-Hierarchical to: No other components Dependencies: FPT_STM.1 Application Note 8: The Calibration Log serves to fulfil national requirements in the context of the calibration of the TOE.
+FAU_GEN.1.1/CAL The TSF shall be able to generate an audit record of the following auditable events:

+- a) Start-up and shutdown of the audit functions; - b) All auditable events for the [not specified] level of audit; and - c) [all audit events as listed in Table 6.6].

+FAU_GEN.1.2/CAL The TSF shall record within each audit record at least the following information: a) Date and time of the event, type of event, subject identity (if applicable), and the outcome (success or failure) of the event; and b) For each audit event type, based on the auditable event definitions of the functional components included in the PP/ST, [additional information as listed in Table 6.6 and Table 6.4].

+Hierarchical to: No other components

+Dependencies: FPT_STM.1

+Application Note 8: The Calibration Log serves to fulfill national requirements in the context of the calibration of the TOE.

+Event Additional Information

+--- -----------------------------------

+Start of operation of the SMGW -

+Adding or removing of meters lo- cated in the LMN and attached to a Consumer of the gateway -

+Any change to a Processing Pro- file -

+Soft- and Firmwareupdates -

+Deviation (more than 3% of the shortest measuring period) be- tween the local time and the reli- able timesource provided by the Gateway Administrator. -

+Successful synchronisation of the local time using the reliable time source provided by the Gateway Administrator. -

+Meter Error Information provided by the Meter